Skip to main content

 • username: The username.

-• host: The host allowed for account login, e.g., use the percentage sign (%) to allow any host.
+• host: The host allowed to log in with this account, with the percentage symbol (%) representing any host.

 4. Restart the MySQL database.